rmluck/GameScript/docs/Standings Rules.md

     a.
 For divisional or conference ties, use procedures on the previous page.
     b.
 For inter-conference ties, use the following procedures:
         i.
 Ties involving two teams from different conferences will be broken by (a) head-to-head meeting; (b) best win percentage in common games, minimum of four; (c) strength of victory in all games; (d) best combined ranking among all teams in points scored and points allowed in all games; (e) best net points in all games; (f) best net touchdowns in all games, and finally (g) coin toss. ii.
-Ties involving three or more clubs from different conferences will be broken by applying (a) divisional tiebreakers to determine lowest-ranked team in a division, (b) conference tiebreakers to determine lowest ranked team within conference, and (c) interconference tiebreakers to determine the lowest ranked team in the league.
+Ties involving three or more teams from different conferences will be broken by applying (a) divisional tiebreakers to determine lowest-ranked team in a division, (b) conference tiebreakers to determine lowest ranked team within conference, and (c) interconference tiebreakers to determine the lowest ranked team in the league.
 The process will be repeated until draft order has been established.

 ### Other Notes